This is one walk that won't leave you bored!

 Next door is High Tides restaurant and their "Black Pearl Tiki Bar" area complete with a stage, firepit, sand, chairs and tables and of course, the bar.

 Continuing our stroll down the Boardwalk, on your right you'll see a couple of buildings housing food vendors.
 The waste receptacles that used to line the sidewalk had painted art panels affixed.
 This was done in early 2013 and really added some color and fun to the area.
 Those panels can now be found mounted to the side of the snack bar building.
-This picnic area is a great place to grab a corn dog, a beverage and some fries.
+This picnic area is a great place to grab a corn dog, a beverage, some fries and beginning in 2018 - tacos!

 Next up is the LOVE golf cart, the brainchild of yours truly!
 Many other towns in Virginia have a LOVE sign, why not Colonial Beach?
 I presented the idea and the cart is now a great addition to the Boardwalk.
 Note that it is unavailable during the winter months, when it goes into storage.

 On your left, you'll notice a gazebo and pier for the Potomac River Charters.
 They offer boat rides and charter fishing on The Big Dipper.